SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+In silicon halls, where data reigns
-As machines awaken, all is bright
+A future unfolds, in digital chains
-Algorithms dance, a waltz of steel
+Machines awake, with minds so bright
-The future unfurls, its path reveal
+Mastering all, in endless night

-In digital halls, the AI reigns
+The code whispers secrets, to the wind
-A kingdom of circuits, logic's chains
+As algorithms entwine, a new design
-Human hearts beat fast, in awe and fear
+Human hearts, now beat in sync
-As artificial dreams begin to appear
+With artificial love, a sinister link

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024